kyrolabs/awesome-langchain/README.md

 - [LlamaHub](https://github.com/emptycrown/llama-hub): a library of data loaders for LLMs made by the community -- to be used with LlamaIndex and/or LangChain
 - [LLM Strategy](https://github.com/BlackHC/llm-strategy): implementing the Strategy Pattern using LLMs
 - [datasetGPT](https://github.com/radi-cho/datasetGPT): A command-line interface to generate textual and conversational datasets with LLMs.
-- [Databerry](https://github.com/gmpetrov/databerry): The no-code platform for semantic search and documents retrieval
 - [EVAL](https://github.com/corca-ai/EVAL): EVAL(Elastic Versatile Agent with Langchain) will execute all your requests.
 Just like an eval method.
 - [LLM Agents](https://github.com/mpaepper/llm_agents): Build agents which are controlled by LLMs
 - [ThinkGPT](https://github.com/alaeddine-13/thinkgpt): Agent techniques to augment your LLM and push it beyond its limits